Mars375/RossiLoic_7_19012022/backend/README.md

 # Groupomania-backend

 Creation of a corporate social network using :
-   - Vue 2, vuetify, vuex, vuerouter for the first front
+   - Vue 2, VueCLI, vuetify, vuex, vuerouter for the first front
-   - Vue 3, quasar, pinia, vuerouter for the second front
+   - Vue 3, Vite, quasar, pinia, vuerouter for the second front
    - **Express, sequelize js for the back.**

 ## Run Locally